BaseMax/MandelbrotFractalGenerator/README.md

 - Left-click: Zoom in at the clicked position
 - Right-click: Zoom out at the clicked position
 - Middle-click: Reset the zoom level and color scheme

-## Color Schemes

-The program provides several built-in color schemes that you can cycle through by pressing the c key:

-- Rainbow: A rainbow-colored gradient
-- Black and White: A grayscale gradient
-- Blues: A blue-colored gradient
-- Greens: A green-colored gradient
-- Reds: A red-colored gradient

 ## Notes